Watchdog

 Notification configuration

 Watchdog reads notify config from /etc/fleet/notify.json.
-It supports Telegram:
+It supports Telegram and BlueBubbles iMessage via an adapters array:

 */5 * * * * root /usr/local/bin/fleet watchdogRunning as an MOTD script